fumieval/evp-ts/README.md

 - `EVP.number()`: Parses the value as a number.
 - `EVP.boolean()`: Parses the value as a boolean (`true`, `yes`, and `1` becomes `true` and `false`, `no`, `0` becomes `false`).
 - `EVP.object()`: Defines a nested object structure for grouping related environment variables.
+- `EVP.enum()`: Validates that the value matches one of the specified options.

 ## Modifiers